M2-Test-Org/bis-305-assign8b-case-11-1/README.md

 # BIS 305 Assignment 8B - Case Problem 11-1.

-This repo is for use to code and debug the BIS 305 Assignment 7B - Case Problem 9-1.

 ### Use Case 1

 The inputs in the console could be like: